 How long does it take to get a credit card?

 Each credit card issuer is a little different when it comes to how long it can take to get the card once you’re approved.
 In general, approval can be nearly instant, and some cards also provide instant access and use.
-But it usually takes 7 to 10 days to receive the physical card.
+But it usually takes seven to 10 business days to receive the physical card.

 What you’ll learn: